How to Make a Video Go Viral

 The fourth way to make a video popular is to create a community of users around it that like the video and support it with various parodies which, in turn, become insider jokes that millions of users willingly share.
 The same happened to PSY’s “Gangnam Style” music video in 2012 and that “Pen Pineapple Apple Pen” video by Pico Taro.
 Typically, parodies of such videos also become viral.
 For instance, several parodies of “Pen Pineapple Apple Pen” gained over 10 million views.

 Try to ride the wave of someone else's popularity and come up with an original parody of some already well-known video.
 The main thing is to make sure it’s original and resonates with the interests of a large number of users.
 Feel free to play with cultural stereotypes.
-You can take a popular foreign music video and shoot a parody, adding a few comedic elements to it.
+You can take a popular foreign music and shoot music video - like a parody, adding a few comedic elements to it.
 Without experimenting, you’ll never figure out how to make videos go viral.

 Since YouTube stores millions of videos, most of them remain unnoticed.
 The video where something unexpected happens has much more chances to go viral.
 For example, a bear or a man dressed like Darth Vader suddenly appearing in the frame at a certain moment might work.